COVID-19 information for temporary visa holders and sponsoring employers

 The subclasses 491 and 190 visas need a nomination from an Australian state or territory government such as Australia's Northern Territory Government.

 The Migration Innovation Northern Territory (MINT) program is an initiative owned by the Darwin Innovation Hub and Paspalis Asset Management and supported by the Northern Territory Government.

 The program assists overseas nationals get Northern Territory Government nomination.
 They need to show commitment to involvement with the Darwin Innovation Hub.

-For further information go to the Darwin Innovation Hub website.
+For further information go to the Paspalis website.